dgaydukov/cert-spring5/files/spring5.md

 There are several annotations that can help you determine should you create a bean or not.
 `@Profile` - can be used to determine should bean be created for certain profile.
 Can be used on class and methods (in case method is a `@Bean`)
 But there also class of `@Conditional` annotations.
+`@ConditionalOnClass(MyService.class)` - bean would be created if class `MyService` is in classpath.
+Since this annotation is parsed by loading class bytecode, it is safe to specify classes here that may ultimately not be on the classpath.
-`@ConditionalOnClass(MyService.class)` - bean would be created if bean of type MyService exists `@ConditionalOnBean(name = "myService")` - bean would be created if bean with name myService exists `@ConditionalOnMissingClass/@ConditionalOnMissingBean` - bean would be created if bean of type/name doesn't exist `@ConditionalOnProperty(prefix = "my.starter", name = "show", matchIfMissing = true)` - bean would be created if value of `my.starter.show` not false, or it doesn't exist in configuration.
+`@ConditionalOnBean(name = "myService")` - bean would be created if bean with name myService exists `@ConditionalOnMissingClass/@ConditionalOnMissingBean` - bean would be created if bean of type/name doesn't exist `@ConditionalOnProperty(prefix = "my.starter", name = "show", matchIfMissing = true)` - bean would be created if value of `my.starter.show` not false, or it doesn't exist in configuration.